DataDog/integrations-extras/datazoom/README.md

 ### Dashboard

-Datazoom logs Dashboard is available [here](../dashboard/lists/preset/3?q=datazoom).
+Datazoom logs dashboard is available [here](../dashboard/lists/preset/3?q=datazoom).

 ## Data Collected

 ### Metrics

-datazoom does not include any metrics.
+Datazoom does not include any metrics.

 ### Service Checks

-datazoom does not include any service checks.
+Datazoom does not include any service checks.

 ### Events

-datazoom does not include any events.
+Datazoom does not include any events.

 ## Troubleshooting